Mo Bounce

 "Mo Bounce" is a song recorded by Australian rapper Iggy Azalea.
 It was released on 23 March 2017 and it debuted on Zane Lowe's Beats 1 radio show.
 It was produced by The Stereotypes and Far East Movement.

 The song was teased from the beginning of March with various pictures posted on her social networks, some of them being GIFs.
 The song was originally released as a second single from her then-forthcoming second studio album, then titled Digital Distortion, before being shelved and the album scrapped.

-Time named it one of the worst songs of 2017.